mosquito-risk/Nacala/README.md

 └───custom_dataset
     └───(same as sample)
 ```
-The Nacala-Roof-Material data are provided in the same folder structure as above.
-The data are provided as patches as well as raw data.
-The patches with all labels can be generated
-with the `patch_gen.py` script.
-The sample dataset provided in the `datasets/sample` folder.
+* The sample datasets are provided in the `sample` folder, that is placed inside `code/datasets` folder.
-The sample can be used with all the scripts provided in the repository.
+* The sample can be used with all the scripts provided in the repository.
-The Nacala-Roof-Material dataset should be placed in the datasets folder at the same level as sample.
+* The Nacala-Roof-Material dataset should be placed inside `datasets` folder at the same level as sample dataset.
-All files in `train`, `valid` and `test` are in `*.tif` format except for YOLOv8 labels in `*.txt` format.
+* All files in `train`, `valid` and `test` are in `*.tif` format except for YOLOv8 labels in `*.txt` format.
-The training Python file for YOLOv8 accesses the required data in `*.yaml` format.
+* The training Python file for YOLOv8 accesses the required data in `*.yaml` format.
-The images and labels for the test set are provided in `*.tif` and `*.geojson` format, respectively.
+* The images and labels for the test set are provided in `*.tif` and `*.geojson` format, respectively.
-The evaluation script takes these files and returns all metrics.
+* The evaluation script takes these files and returns all metrics.
 Map data sourced from [OpenStreetMap](https://www.openstreetmap.org/copyright).

+## Prepare data before using the code
+* Before running the scripts, the Nacala-Roof-Material data (`train.zip`, `test.zip`, `test2.zip`) should be placed in the `code/datasets/nacala` folder and extract them.
+* Place `models` folder also inside `datasets` folder.

 ## Code
-This repository contains the code for training and testing the models considered in the correspoding resaerch paper.
+All python scripts provided in code folder, for training and testing the models considered in the correspoding resaerch paper.
 Example are provided for testing and training these models.

 ## Train and Evaluate Models